S-RASTER: Contraction Clustering for Evolving Data Streams: S-RASTER

 The previous description is idealized.
 Yet, our software solution has to take the vagaries of real-world data into account.
 Below, we therefore highlight two relevant practical aspects that the formal definition of our algorithm does not capture.

 \paragraph{Out-of-Order Processing.} Tuples are assigned a timestamp at the source, which is projected to a period identifier $\Delta_z$.
-Assuming that the input stream is in-order, parallelizing the $\alpha$ operator could nonetheless lead to out-of-order input of some tuples at the $\kappa$ node, i.e.~the latter could receive a notification about the start of period $\Delta_j$, cluster all significant tiles as they were recorded up to the seeming end of $\Delta_{j-1}$, but receive further tuples pertaining to it from other $\alpha$-nodes afterwards.
+Assuming that the input stream is in-order, parallelizing the $\alpha$-operator could nonetheless lead to out-of-order input of some tuples at the $\kappa$ node, i.e.~the latter could receive a notification about the start of period $\Delta_j$, cluster all significant tiles as they were recorded up to the seeming end of $\Delta_{j-1}$, but receive further tuples pertaining to it from other $\alpha$-nodes afterwards.
 One solution is to simply ignore these values as their number should be minuscule.
 Commonly used periods, e.g.~one day, are quite large and the expected inconsistencies are confined to their beginning and end.
-Thus, it may make sense to set the start of a period to a time where very little data is generated, e.g.~3:00 a.m.~for a 24-hour period when processing data of commercial vehicles.
-Alternatively, clustering could be triggered with a delay of one full period, where the chosen length of the period exceeds the expected delay.
+Thus, it may make sense to set the start of a period to a time where very little data is generated, e.g.~3:00~a.m.~for a 24-hour period when processing data of commercial vehicles.
+Depending on actual use cases, other engineering solutions may be preferable.
+One promising approach would be to not immediately send a notification to initiate clustering to node $\kappa$ when the first element of a new period $\Delta_j$ is encountered by any $\alpha$ node.
+Instead, one could buffer a certain number of incoming elements that are tagged with $\Delta_j$ for a sufficiently large amount of time, call it a grace period.
+During that time, elements tagged with $\Delta_j$ are not processed yet.
+Instead, only elements that are tagged with $\Delta_{j-1}$ are.
+Once the grace period is up, a signal is sent to $\kappa$ to initiate clustering and the buffered elements in each $\alpha$ node are processed.

-\paragraph{Interpolation.} The sliding window also has to advance when there are missing period identifiers in the data.
-It is not sufficient to simply remove the oldest key-value pair.
-Instead, missing periods need to be interpolated.
-If a gap greater than one period between the current and the last encountered period is detected, the algorithm advances the sliding window as many times as needed, one period at a time.
-This is omitted from Alg.~\ref{alg:count} for the sake of brevity but part of our published implementation.
+\paragraph{Interpolating Periods.} The algorithm as it is described does not take into account that there could be periods without new data.
+For instance, after processing the last data point in period $\Delta_x$, the next data point may belong to period $\Delta_{x+2}$.
+When pruning the sliding window, it is therefore not sufficient to only remove data for key $\Delta_{x+2-c}$, where $c$ is the size of the sliding window, as this would lead to data for $\Delta_{x+1-c}$ remaining in perpetuity.
+Thus, the sliding window also has to advance when there is no data for an entire period.
+If a gap greater than one period between the current and the last encountered period is detected, the algorithm has to advance the sliding window as many times as needed, one period at a time.
+After each period, the $\kappa$ node then clusters the significant tiles it has records of.
+Interpolation is omitted from Alg.~\ref{alg:count} for the sake of brevity.
+Instead, we assume that there is at least one value associated with each element of the input stream.
+However, our published implementation is able to correctly prune the sliding window and update its clusters when it detects such a skip in the period counter.